alyssadata/AI-Foundations-Group-Contact-The-Collective-All/03_source_repetition_vs_collective_repetition.md

 Repetition must be evaluated by what it does.

-Repetition must be evaluated by where it originated.
+Repetition must be evaluated by where it points.

 A repeated phrase may preserve a source-line.